Legal frameworks and codes of conduct

 Your institution is required to comply with the laws and regulations.
 National and international legal frameworks and codes of conduct exist that contribute to the security of the Netherlands.
 Collaboration with international partners must take place within ‘rigid’ frameworks.
 Relevant legislation and regulations are also currently in preparation.
 Additionally, we turn our attention to codes of conduct that have been developed within the knowledge sector and that provide guidance and can be helpful for the purposes of decision-making.

-• The Dutch government is developing measures to further increase the scope for action for knowledge institutions and government bodies.
+- The Dutch government is developing measures to further increase the scope for action for knowledge institutions and government bodies.
 For example, the government is developing an assessment framework that provides a targeted assessment of individuals seeking access to domains of knowledge with a high risk to national security.
-The government aims for this framework to enter into force in the course of 2023.
+When this framework will come into force is currently unknown.

-• In addition, the government has presented a legislative proposal on foreign investments, mergers and takeovers.
-The legislation focuses on vital suppliers and organisations that have access to sensitive technology.
+- In addition, in June 2023 new obligations came on foreign investments, mergers and takeovers.
+This Vifo Act (in Dutch) focuses on vital suppliers and organisations that have access to sensitive technology.